Grilled Oysters

 This post may contain affiliate links.
 See my disclosure policy.

-- Perfect for seafood skeptics.
-Grilled oysters don’t taste like raw oysters, and the garlic and butter cover much of that ‘fishy’ flavor.
+- Perfect for seafood skeptics: Grilled oysters don’t taste like raw oysters, and the garlic and butter cover much of that briny flavor.

-- Stovetop option.
-If it’s not grilling season, fear not!
-I just use a grill pan on the stovetop, and the results are just as decadent.
+- Stovetop option: If it’s not grilling season, I use a grill pan on the stovetop instead.
+The oysters still turn out smoky, buttery, and tender.

-- Fast.
-I can have these oysters ready and on the table in under 10 minutes.
+- Quick and easy: I can have these oysters ready and on the table in under 10 minutes.

 Key ingredients

-- Raw oysters.
-Look for large oysters still enclosed in their shells.
-I can get them from my seafood purveyor (fishmonger) or grocery store, but I’ve noticed more places selling them online.
+- Shucked raw oysters.
+Look for large oysters, around 4 to 5 inches each.
+I can get them from my local fishmonger or grocery store, but I’ve noticed more places selling them online.

 - Softened butter.
 I prefer unsalted butter so I can add salt as needed.
-I’ve also used olive oil in a pinch, but I prefer using butter.
+I’ve also used olive oil in a pinch.

 - Fresh parsley.
 For garnish.